 I’m not sure of any fashion blogger who releases their earnings the way personal finance bloggers do with income reports, but there are SEVERAL fashion bloggers (many of whom I follow) that belong to a millionaires club.
 Even though they make money in much the same way that personal finance bloggers do (affiliates, appearances, sponsored content) for example, I often wonder about the start-up costs.

-Thankfully via my friendship with noted photographer Shelby Steckbauer, I have access to the best and biggest fashion bloggers in Atlanta who kindly took the time to answer my questions.
+Thankfully via my friendship with noted photographer Shelby Steckbauer, I have access to the best and biggest fashion bloggers in Atlanta who kindly took the time to answer my questions, namely, “How much does it cost to be a fashion blogger?”

 Meet Luisa from Peaches to Pearls (she was recently named one of Southern Living’s fashion bloggers to follow!).
 She also admits to keeping costs low – only spending $200 to start the site and $80 a year maintaining it.
 She saves money on her fashion site by taking her own photos and highlighting trendy but affordable brands, but admits that site income varies month to month.
 Primarily she makes money from sponsored posts.

-Lindsay Rozier of Sell Eat Love did not start her site to make money, although now she estimates she earns around $500 each month from affiliates such as Like To Know It and sponsored campaigns.
-Lindsay works full time in women's apparel wholesale, so she's fluent in fashion.
-Although she spent ~$275 starting her own site, Rozier outsources fashion photography each month, “But it's best money I spend,” she says.
+Lindsay of Sell Eat Love did not start her site to make money, although now she estimates she earns around $500 each month from affiliates such as Like To Know It and sponsored campaigns.
+(Uhm, hello…what a sweet side hustle!)
+Lindsay works full time in women’s apparel wholesale, so she’s fluent in fashion.
+Although she spent ~$275 starting her own site, Rozier outsources fashion photography each month, “But it’s best money I spend,” she says.
 “Having professional photos makes your blog (and you) look more professional.”

 In my research for this article, I also had the chance to chat with mega site Activate by Bloglovin’.